ch3ngo/ch3ngo.github.io/_posts/ai/2025-10-31-personal_hacking_ai.md

 Pulling models is simple and (depending on your Internet speed) usually quick.
 Open the `Exec` console in Docker and run `ollama pull <model_name>`.
 For example, if you wanted to try `qwen3:4b-q4_K_M`, you would just do `ollama pull qwen3:4b-q4_K_M`:
 ![ollama pull](/assets/img/posts/personal_hacking_ai/docker_ollama_pull.png)
 And then you could go ahead and use it running `ollama run qwen3:4b-q4_K_M`.
-Then you can start chating:
+Then you can start chatting:
 ![ollama run](/assets/img/posts/personal_hacking_ai/docker_ollama_run.png)

 If you want to use a model that is not available on Ollama but on [Hugging Face](https://huggingface.co/), you can do it as long as the use option is present.
 For example: